 'Misty Mountain Sierra' will see the pupils exploring the local landscape and composing shape poems, writing information and explanation texts, as well as reading J. R. R. Tolkien's The Hobbit.
 They will learn to use Ordnance Survey maps and atlases, including the topographical features of an area.
 Will they be able to plan a safe and environmentally aware journey to the top of the mountain?

 ‘Potions’ enables the pupils to learn and apply their knowledge of the states of matter in this topic.
 They write instructions for making potions, create labels, and write non-chronological reports – all whilst learning about medicine through the ages.
-Can they create a new wonder potion?
-Perhaps they will borrow some ideas from George’s Marvelous Medicine, or find some plants to use on their trip to the Living Rainforest?
+Can they create a new wonder potion during their Mad Science workshop?
+Perhaps they will borrow some ideas from George’s Marvelous Medicine?

 ‘Road Trip USA!’ enables the children to explore North and South America, honing their geographical skills, creating and reading maps.
 In English, they write and send emails, explore and write itineraries for their own trip!
 Children learn all about the Aztecs, Incans and the Mayans (including a mouthwatering trip to Cadbury World) and the Native American Tribes such as the Iroquois.
 Pupils apply their creative writing skills to write their own Native American myth, after reading about a ‘real' Indian in The Indian in the Cupboard.

 ‘Blue Abyss’ takes the pupils down 20,000 Leagues under the Sea, where they explore environmental issues in geography, tackling the issues through the use of persuasive writing and dilemma stories.
-Pupils learn all about living creatures and their habitats, meeting some creatures who live in water during their trip to Crocodiles of the World, as well as studying 19th century ocean exploration in history.
+Pupils learn all about living creatures and their habitats, as well as studying 19th century ocean exploration in history.

 In mathematics throughout the year, pupils challenge themselves through the hit the button challenge on http://www.topmarks.co.uk, and explore problem solving with NRICH on http://www.nrichmaths.org.
 They are also able to use mymaths, where homework is sometimes set: http://www.mymaths.co.uk.